-Social media continues to be important and we are indebted to Rossana Tich who continues to manage our Twitter presence despite having considerable personal commitments that prevent her taking on full trustee duties.
-As at 31 March 2016 we had around 8,300 Twitter (@HackneySociety), up by 1,300 on the same time last year.
+Social media continues to be important and we are indebted to Rossana Tich who continues to manage our Twitter presence, despite stepping down as a Trustee.
+As at 31 March 2017 we had around 9,500 Twitter (@HackneySociety) followers, up by 1,200 on the same time last year.